FROZEN DEFINED BENEFIT PENSION PLANS ARE RISKY, EXPENSIVE AND BURDENSOME

 Will the total reduction in cost due to possible interest rate increases be more or less than the total increase in cost due to:

-Many practitioners argue that the totality of the various factors and assumptions, including interest rate movement, is a net neutrality or corresponding offset.
+Many practitioners argue that the totality of the various factors and assumptions, including interest rate movement, is a net neutral or corresponding offset.
 While that may well be the case, we believe it is important for plan sponsors to ask and frame the questions based on their facts, circumstances (including tolerance for risk, business conditions, etc.) and suitable assumptions.
-Only then can a realistic and business-smart pension risk transfer and exit strategy be successfully developed, implemented and completed.
+Only then can a realistic and business-smart pension risk transfer and exit strategy be intelligently developed, implemented and completed.

 WHAT WE DO & HOW WE DO IT

-The DBPRP is designed to relieve plan sponsors of the risk, expense and fiduciary responsibility associated with maintaining a frozen DB plan, as quickly and efficiently as possible.
+The DBPRP is designed to relieve plan sponsors of the risk, expense and fiduciary responsibility associated with maintaining a DB plan, as quickly and efficiently as possible.
 There are numerous issues to consider when developing the optimum approach to DBPRP.
 Cherry Bekaert Benefits Consulting’s experienced team of client-centric pension and risk consultants work with you to identify and evaluate the facts, objectives and considerations that need to be fully addressed within the PRP pension de-risking process.
 We develop customized solutions to reduce and ultimately eliminate:

 DO YOU HAVE AN EXIT STRATEGY?

 Contact Kyle Frigon to learn more about CBBC’s DB Plan Resolution Program at 440.733.3256 or email@example.com.